MioVisman/fluxbb_modifications/upload/readme.txt

 ##                    v 2.2.2 beta
 ##                      Updated .htaccess for img/members/ folder.
 ##                      A group of administrators can set limits for themselves.
 ##
+##                    v 2.3.0 beta
+##                      Maximum "Space allocated to members" increased from 2 GiB to 20 TiB.
+For 32 and 64-bit systems.
+##                      Maximum "Max size members can upload" remained unchanged and depends on the server/PHP settings and OS bit depth.
+##
 ##
 ##